getpawprint/slate/source/includes/_payments_v2.md

 --------- | ---- | -----------
 $top | int? | Limits number of results.
-$skip | int? | Offsets number of results. filter | string? | Filter fields separated by commas, e.g. `filter={"date_gte":"2021-05-01T00:00:00-07:00:00","date_lt":"start_date":"2021-06-01T00:00:00-07:00:00"}`.
+$skip | int? | Offsets number of results. filter | string? | Filter fields separated by commas, e.g. `filter={"created_at_gte":"2021-05-01T00:00:00-07:00:00","created_at_lte":"start_date":"2021-06-01T00:00:00-07:00:00"}`.

 #### Filters ####
 Parameter | Type | Description
 --------- | ---- | -----------
-date_gte | datetime? | Results will have `date` greater than or equal to the given value.
-If a date but no time is given, then the time will be midnight in the vet's time zone. date_lt | datetime? | Results will have `date` strictly less than the given value.
+created_at_gte | datetime? | Results will have `date` greater than or equal to the given value.
+If a date but no time is given, then the time will be midnight in the vet's time zone. created_at_lte | datetime? | Results will have `date` less than or equal to the given value.
 If a date but no time is given, then the time will be midnight in the vet's time zone. statuses | string[] | Comma-separated list of statuses; acceptable values are `pending`, `complete`, `failed` and `void`. `failed` and `void` are not a possible status for invoices and thus have no effect on which invoices are returned. types | string[] | Comma-separated list of types; currently the only types are `charge` and `payment`.
 If not specified, defaults to `charge,payment`.